 Honestly, the most stressful part of my river cruise experience was choosing between excursions.

-We found ourselves to be so active that by the time we enjoyed dinner, the award-winning wines from the region, great conversation with our fellow cruise passengers, and enjoyed the view from our balcony, that we fell asleep with a smile on our faces, eager to see what the next day’s adventures would bring.
+We found ourselves so active that by the time we enjoyed dinner, the award-winning wines from the region, great conversation with our fellow cruise passengers, and enjoyed the view from our balcony, we fell asleep with a smile on our faces.
+And each morning, we'd awake eager to see what the next day's adventures would bring.

 4. Wine and Beer.

-Few people know this about me, but several years ago I flirted with the idea of becoming a professional sommelier—such is my appreciation for wine.
-On my recent river cruise, my pallet was pleased by the different bottles of wine I was introduced to at every meal.
+Few people know this about me, but several years ago, I flirted with the idea of becoming a professional sommelier—such is my appreciation for wine.
+On my recent river cruise, my pallet was pleased by the different bottles of wine at every meal.

-I started a diligent search to find out if I could get a case back at home (these were going to become Christmas presents to friends and family, such was my excitement over this wine find).
-When that search came up with nothing, I thought I’d go right to the source, and found the family vineyard’s website, emailed them and asked how I could get a case of this, or more, in the states.
-Sadly, this was their response: “Sorry but we have no importer in the US.
-Because of the strict import roles of the US, it is not possible to send wine without an importer.”
+I started a diligent search to find out if I could get a case back at home (these were going to become Christmas presents for friends and family, such was my excitement over this wine find).
+When that search came up with nothing, I thought I'd go right to the source and found the family vineyard's website, emailed them, and asked how I could get a case of this in the states.
+Sadly, this was their response: "Sorry, but we have no importer in the US.
+Because of the strict import roles of the US, it is not possible to send wine without an importer."

-It wasn’t looking good.
-Some would say, “well then what good is finding a new favorite wine if you can’t even get it back at home?”
-But I think of that saying, it’s better to have loved and lost than never to have loved at all.
+It wasn't looking good.
+Some would say, "well, then what good is finding a new favorite wine if you can't even get it back at home?"
+As the old saying goes, "it's better to have loved and lost than never to have loved at all."

-Rumor has it the beer is great, too.
-But, clearly, that isn’t quite as much my thing.
+Rumor has it the beer is excellent, too.
+But that isn't quite as much my thing.
 Although my fiance, who is much more into beer than I am, never had any complaints.

 5. You'll Make New Friends

-Unlike an ocean cruise that boasts thousands of people, a river cruise is much smaller and much more intimate.
-You would have to work really hard not to make some friends on a river cruise.
-I remember one night we sat next to another couple and proceeded to laugh all the way through dinner, meandered over to the evening’s entertainment with them, and even met up with them again the next day to embark on an excursion together.
+Unlike an ocean cruise that boasts thousands of people, a river cruise is much smaller and more intimate.
+You would have to work hard not to make some friends on a river cruise.
+I remember one night we sat next to another couple and proceeded to laugh through dinner, meandered over to the evening's entertainment with them, and even met up with them again the next day to embark on an excursion together.
 We had so much fun together!

-We made lots of new friends, actually, and I’m still in touch with many of them and look forward to hopefully cruising with them again in the future.
+We made lots of new friends, actually, and I'm still in touch with many of them and hopefully cruise with them again in the future.

-I can’t wait for our next AMA Waterways river cruise.
-We're currently eyeballing the Seine River cruise that will take us right through Paris, the Rhone River in Provence, and my big bucket list item, the Chobe River in Africa.
+I can't wait for our next AMA Waterways river cruise.
+We're currently eyeballing the Seine River cruise that will take us right through Paris, the Rhone River in Provence, and one of my bucket list items, the Chobe River in Africa.